UPDATED OCT 17, 2019

 Just north of Detroit, you’ll find upscale plant-based plates at Ferndale’s GreenSpace Café.
 Omnivores go crazy for their house-made seitan sausage and cashew cheese board, and their “conscious cocktails” feature inventive mixes of raw organic juices and infused spirits.
 Best of all, GreenSpace was founded by cardiologist Joel Kahn, MD, so you can sip and savor to your heart’s delight.

 Legend has it square pizza originated in Detroit after a local pizza joint started baking their pies in the nuts and bolts trays used by assembly line workers.
-Pie-Sci in Woodbridge carries on this fine tradition with a whimsical menu of Detroit-style pizzas, with the option to make most anything vegan or gluten-free.
-Vegans rave about the dairy-free cheese (so delicious it’s uncanny) and the soda fountain that spits out corn syrup-free Detroit City drinks.
+Pie-Sci in Woodbridge carries on this fine tradition with a whimsical menu of Detroit-style pizzas, with the option to make almost anything vegan or gluten-free.
+Vegans rave about the dairy-free cheese and the soda fountain that spits out corn syrup-free Detroit City drinks.
 Try the Insane Cauliflower Pizza with balsamic drizzle, “I Am the Eggplant”, or the Bob’s Burgers-inspired weekly specials.

 Squirreled away in the heart of Hamtramck, you’ll find a raw, vegan lunch spot run by the Buddhist monks at the Detroit Zen Center.
-(Yep, you read that right — lunch with monks!)
 Visitors can expect an addictive kale salad with tahini dressing, fresh soups, and entrées like Mexican Spring Wraps and stuffed tomatoes.
-Save room for a brazil nut brownie and be sure to stock up on kale chips, flax crackers, and the aforementioned tahini dressing for enlightened snacking.
+Save room for a brazil nut brownie, and be sure to stock up on kale chips, flax crackers, and the aforementioned tahini dressing for enlightened snacking.

-We can all agree that falafel is great.
+We can almost all agree that falafel is great.
 But when it’s reliably the only vegetarian option on the menu, you may consider skipping that Middle Eastern dinner.
-Al Ameer offers a refreshing change of pace, with a FULL vegetarian menu and fresh-pressed juice blends.
-Aside from the friendly service, highlights include spinach pies, Beirut-style hummus with pillowy, warm pitas, and an inventive vegan kibbeh made with tomatoes and cracked wheat.
+Al Ameer offers a refreshing change of pace, with a full vegetarian menu and fresh-pressed juice blends.
+Aside from the friendly service, highlights include spinach pies, Beirut-style hummus with pillowy pitas, and an inventive vegan kibbeh made with tomatoes and cracked wheat.

 The next time you’re at Eastern Market for fresh flowers and produce, brave the line at Russell Street Deli for a fresh and satisfying lunch.
 Vegans and vegetarians can depend on a generous menu of sandwiches like the meat-less reuben or a TLT (grilled tofu, lettuce, and tomato), plus a half-dozen rotating soups made from market-fresh vegetables.
 For the adventurous, the vegan Zombie Dog is a must, topped with spicy-sour kimchi and creamy house-made peanut butter on a poppy seed bun.